 - Ears popping with occasional hearing impairment

-- Diminished senses of taste and smell (severe hay-fever sufferers)
+- Reduced sense of taste and smell (severe hay fever)

 - Itch along roof of mouth and back of throat when eating certain foods